diyscif/diyscif/scif-thesis.md

 rigid as possible and increasing its thickness. [@moeser2009, pp. 258-270]

-![Principle Curve of the Sound Reduction Index Frequency Response of a Single Shell Wall. η = Loss Factor Derived from the Loss Mechanisms at play, such as Internal Damping and Vibration Energy Dissipation to Adjacent Components, f = Frequency of Emission, f~cr~= Cut-off Frequency [@moeser2009, p.
+![Principle Curve of the Sound Reduction Index Frequency Response of a Single Shell Wall.
+Eta = Loss Factor Derived from the Loss Mechanisms at Play, Such as Internal Damping and Vibration Energy Dissipation to Adjacent Components, f = Frequency of Emission, f~cr~= Cut-off Frequency [@moeser2009, p.
 267]](images/attenuationprogression.png){height=40%}